Float (2019 film): Plot

 A father is playing with his infant son, Alex, in the front yard of their house.
 When the father picks a dandelion and blows off the seeds, Alex begins to float in mid-air.
 The father is initially amazed, but grows concerned when neighbors notice Alex and hurriedly takes his son inside.
 Time passes and Alex, now four years old, is still floating around the house.
 When Alex and his father go for a walk, the father keeps him on a lead and loads his backpack with rocks to weigh him down.

 When they pass a playground, Alex escapes from his bondage and begins floating again.
 The father tries to drag Alex away from the park, but Alex's frustrated cries cause the father to label him as abnormal (the only moment of dialogue in the film).
 Alex grounds himself and begins to cry.
-Feeling remorseful, the father holds Alex in his arms and sits on the swing set, swinging back and forth to reinvigorate his son, and launches him into the air.
+The remorseful father holds Alex in his arms and sits on the swing set, swinging back and forth to reinvigorate his son, and launches him into the air.
 Alex continues to float as his father happily runs underneath him.